 Patients with permanent colostomies made in the descending or sigmoid portion of the colon and who had regular bowel function before having a colostomy are good candidates for irrigation.
 This is because their stools tend to be more formed.
 Colostomy irrigation may not be a successful method of regulation for persons with a history of irritable bowel or irregular bowel action.
 Irrigation may be cumbersome for persons with certain physical limitations, such as arthritis, visual impairment, paralysis, or palsy.
 Some persons find the procedure too time consuming or unpleasant.
-In these cases, using a reliable pouching system is an acceptable method of colostomy care.
+In these cases, wearing a pouch or bag and emptying that several times a day is a better method of colostomy care.

 When is irrigation done?

 Colostomy irrigation may be done once a day or once every other day depending on your preference and ability to regulate your bowel movements.
 It generally takes about six to eight weeks for the bowel to become regulated with irrigation.
 It is important to establish a routine and irrigate at the same time each day.